ashishdoneriya/workbook/_posts/2019-01-11-english-notes.md

 ## Would
 **The expectation is happening right now.**
+** `Would` implies a person's willingness in the future to do something, but with a condition**
 There are fewer mosquitos than I would expect.
+He would go to the party if there was cake.

 ## Would have
 **The expectation happened in the past.**
+**`Would have` implies a persons’ willingness in the past to do something but which did not happen**
 There are fewer mosquitos than I would have expected, but now I know it's because they just sprayed the area with mosquito repellent.
+He would have gone to the party if there had been cake.

 ## Would have been
 **Talking about a hypothetical past in which the person was never in your life.**
 My life would have been completely empty without you.

 ## Would be
-**Talking about a hypothetical future in which the person is not in your life any longer** My life would be completely empty without you.
+**Talking about a hypothetical future in which the person is not in your life any longer**
+My life would be completely empty without you.